 Did you know that when children argue over who gets to play what, when, and how, they navigate how to negotiate and understand different points of view?

 For one, working through a disagreement helps children become more empathetic and helps them understand how to come together as a team.
 You get a little of what you want, I get a little back, and the game continues.
-When someone upsets a friend in an entertaining game, the game abruptly comes to an end.
-With practice, they will learn to prevent that.
+The game abruptly ends when someone upsets a friend in an entertaining game.
+With practice, children will learn how to problem-solve and collaborate on a new plan for play.

 So keep practicing play!
 Your children will soon become experts in figuring things out on their own.